 One may also find the presence of powder marks on the bullet.
 Powder marks most often occur on lead bullets or full-metal jacketed bullets that have lead exposed at the base.
 These marks are a result of the powder grains being propelled against the base of the bullet with such a force that they leave a marking.
 Different forms of powder can also leave different marks on the bullet.

 Recovered bullets can be compared to other bullets to determine the make of the gun.
 When a bullet is recovered and there is also a suspect weapon in custody, an examiner uses the weapon to fire a bullet into a test box.
 The two bullets are then examined under a microscope to see if the markings are the same.
 However, it is unlikely that the two are similar, even if shot from the same firearm.

 Though the analyzation of the bullet can give the examiner a lot of information, it is not always possible.
 For instance, a bullet that has been removed from a body can be too mutilated to be useful.
 If the bullet was fired from a gun for which it was not chambered, it can be distorted, as in the case of an automatic producing skid marks.
 Finally, bullets recovered from decomposed bodies are likely to be partially or completely useless in making any determinations about the nature of the weapon.

-Kevin J. Mahoney is a Boston criminal defense lawyer who has successfully defended clients accused of murder.
+Kevin J. Mahoney is a Cambridge, MA criminal defense lawyer who has successfully defended clients accused of murder.
 Contact him by calling 617-492-0055 or by using our online contact form to sechedule a free in-office consultation to discuss your case.